Sabudana Kheer (Indian Tapioca Pudding)

 Sabudana kheer ingredients.

-Milk – Use whole milk (full fat milk) to make sabudana kheer rich and creamy.
+Milk – Use whole milk (full-fat milk) to make sabudana kheer rich and creamy.

 Sabudana – Sabudana (Sago Pearls) are the main ingredient of this dish.
 Use medium size pearls for the best result.
+They are easily available in any Indian grocery store or online portals like Amazon.

-Saffron – Saffron threads (Kesar) are optional but they add a nice hint of yellow color along with a lovely flavor, so highly recommended.
+Saffron – Saffron threads (kesar) are optional but they add a nice hint of yellow color along with a lovely flavor, so highly recommended.

 If using jaggery, add it only after removing the pan from the heat.
 When added to a very hot kheer, jaggery can curdle it.